jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But both sides thought it was the other side's responsibility.

 Sadly for Charles, the people were no longer weak.
 After all, they were in the middle of the Science Age and enjoying all the benefits of better cyborgology like double ledger accounting, navigation equipment, and, most importantly, gunpowder.

+The people were playing the game of civilization and wanted to keep going.

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
 The sword of the "divine king" meant little against muskets.
 As a famous saying goes, "God made us, but the gun made us all equal."